Kate has over eight years of experience as an employment and personal injury legal executive. She runs LawCat, a legal explanations website.

-Unless you are lucky enough to have won the genetic lottery and be born into money, or lucky enough to have won the actual lottery chances are, at some point in your life, you are going to have to get a job.
+Unless you are lucky enough to have been born into money or win the lottery, chances are, at some point in your life, you are going to have to get a job.

-It is extremely likely that your job will involve working with other people, lighthouse keepers not included, and sometimes working with other people can be difficult.
+Unless you work in a lighthouse, it is extremely likely that your job will involve working with other people and sometimes, working with other people can be difficult.
 Building satisfying working relationships with your co-workers is a worthwhile investment.
-You will probably spend more time each week with your co-workers than your family and friends, so investing in these relationships is wise.
+You will probably spend more time each week with your co-workers than with your family and friends, so investing in these relationships is wise.
 This article will explain five simple practices you can undertake to improve and maintain good relationships with those you work with.

 Sometimes your co-workers, subordinates, and boss will do something that will irritate you.